jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And that's dark majic.

 Because someone living in 2020 is tricked into acting like it's 1930; when cars were new and majical.
-The first cars upgraded people used to walking around or riding for a horse and carriage.
+The first cars upgraded people used to walking around or riding a horse and carriage.
 Buying vehicles for the first time created new cyborgs who could happily cruise around, take family road trips, visit faraway friends.

 The cars of the early 1900s were a significant transportation upgrade, like us getting hi-speed internet for the first time.

 But today is 2020?
-Cars are everywhere and we rarely get to do the stuff like in the commercials.
+Cars are everywhere and thus not that special.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>